 Do you want to increase your odds of success?
 Please look at my comprehensive article providing tips on selling a home without a real estate agent.
 With these home sale tips in hand, your odds will increase dramatically as a FSBO.

 When you do it yourself, you are in complete control of the sales process.
 You do not have to listen to anyone’s opinions about how you will market the home, how you will price it, how you negotiate, how you prepare the home for sale, or any other decisions.
 It’s all up to you.
 There is, of course, good and bad with this.

 In contrast, when you sell your own home, you can devote all your available time and energy to the sale.
 Ideally, you have lots of free time to market the home extensively, show at any time of the day and well into the evening, and be available to talk to buyers any time they might call.

 Having time is only an advantage if you really do.
-If you work during the day or evening when potential buyers want to see the home, and you’re not available, it’s going to be even more difficult to sell for sale by owner.
+If you work during the day or evening when potential buyers want to see the home, and you’re not available, it’s going to be even more difficult to accomplish a house sale by owner.

 The one instance where you can dramatically increase the odds of selling a home for sale by owner is when you are either located on a busy road or are located in a neighborhood where a real estate agent lists other homes.
 When located on the main road, you have the benefit of a lot of people noticing you’re selling your home as long as you have prominent signage.